Modern slavery and human trafficking statement

 - dealing firmly and fairly with doctors whose fitness to practise is in doubt.

-We have three major centres, one in London and two in Manchester, with smaller offices in Edinburgh, Cardiff and Belfast and a significant number of staff who work remotely and out in the health service.
-These sites accommodate approximately 1,187 full and part time staff in the Office of the Chair and Chief Executive and across seven directorates, which are:
+We have two major centres, one in London and two in Manchester, with smaller offices in Edinburgh, Cardiff and Belfast and a significant number of staff who work remotely and out in the health service.
+These sites accommodate approximately 1400 full and part time staff across eight directorates, which are:

 - Fitness to Practise